codeslo/bookshelf-reference/README.md

 Bookshelf objects automatically have access to all the rows in their corresponding table ('tableName') and these rows can be accessed as properties via dot notaiton.

 This also example shows the one-to-many relationship between a user and posts made by the user.
 This is basically a stored join.
-"Post" is the model that can be joined in a query, the first "userId" referers to the foreign key in posts and the second "userId" referes to the corresponding row in the foreign table.
+"Post" is the model that can be joined in a query, the first "userId" referers to the foreign key in posts and the second "userId" referes to the corresponding column in the target table.

 This join can then be 'activated' with a 'withRelated' parameter in a bookshelf query.
 See below.
 Note: Not all Bookshelf models have join methods.
 They are convenient but optional.